tonyfarha/react-wp-shortcode-boilerplate/README.md

-# React WP Shortcode
+# React WP Shortcode Boilerplate

-React WP Shortcode is a WordPress plugin that allows you to easily render a React app on any post or page using a simple shortcode.
-It leverages `@wordpress/scripts` for an efficient development and build process.
+React WP Shortcode Boilerplate is a foundational WordPress plugin designed to jumpstart your project.
+It enables easy integration and rendering of a React application within any post or page through a straightforward shortcode.
+Built on @wordpress/scripts, it offers a streamlined development and build workflow perfect for custom projects.

 ## Installation